wenxin-wang/starbound-data/README.md

 I want to know which product is best for selling in terms of unit selling price, production rate, etc.

-Currently only food and drinks are considered, since I'm still in an early stage of game play.
+The `.csv` and `.xls` files are the resuling data, as of 2017-02-09. `crafts.xls` are data for all craftables, while `food.xls` only contains data for food and drinks.
+That is because I'm especially concerned with food and drinks.

 ## Running the script

-The csv files are the resuling data, so you probably don't have to run the script yourself.

 Requirements: